-Clearly, from the above list one can see that the ideal scenarios are 1 and 3 in that alert verification correctly reinforces confidence in IDS alerts in the first case as well as suppresses incorrectly alerts in the second case.
-Scenarios 2, 5, and 6 correspond to a false positive from an IDS without alert verification, thus the addition of alert verification does not degrade the effectiveness of the IDS on its own.
+Clearly, from the above list one can see that the ideal scenarios are 1 and 3, where alert verification either correctly reinforces confidence in IDS alerts or suppresses incorrect alerts, respectively.
+Scenarios 2, 5, and 6 correspond to a false positive from an IDS that is associated with incorrect alert verification.
+Therefore, the addition of alert verification does not degrade the effectiveness of the IDS.
 Scenarios 9 and 10 correspond to a successfully evaded IDS without alert verification; since alert verification triggers on IDS alerts, the technique cannot help in these scenarios.
-In scenario 7, alert verification is successful in suppressing a false positive that would be reported in a stand-alone IDS.
-In scenario 8, although it is unfortunate that both components fail, the end result is that no successful attack occurs, and furthermore a false positive from the IDS is suppressed; therefore, it is not a cause for concern outside of the inaccuracy of the IDS and vulnerability scanner.
+In scenario 7, alert verification is successful in suppressing a false positive that would be otherwise reported by an IDS.
+In scenario 8, although it is unfortunate that both components fail, the end result is that no successful attack occurs, and, furthermore, a false positive from the IDS is suppressed.
+Therefore, it is not a cause for concern outside of the inaccuracy of the IDS and vulnerability scanner.
 Thus, the only scenario in which alert verification may degrade the effectiveness of a stand-alone IDS is 4.
-However, because of the relative ease of writing correct vulnerability assessment checks as compared to IDS signatures, the probability of this scenario occurring in the real world is not great.
-Additionally, in this evaluation manual inspection was used to verify that no scenarios resulting in false negatives were present.
+However, because of the relative ease of writing correct vulnerability assessment checks when compared to writing intrusion detection signatures, the probability of this scenario occurring in the real world is not high.
+Additionally, in our evaluation manual inspection was used to verify that no scenarios resulting in false negatives were present.